juliema/Data_Science_For_Biology_II/README.md

 For Traditional and Seated Classrooms:
 “Any student with a disability needing academic adjustments or accommodations is requested to speak with me or the Disability Resource Center (Pennington Achievement Center Suite 230) as soon as possible to arrange for appropriate accommodations.”

-### For Online Courses:
-“If you are a student who would normally seek accommodations in a traditional classroom, please contact me as soon as possible.
-You may also contact the Disability Resource Center for services for online courses by emailing drc@unr.edu or calling 775-784-6000.
-Academic accommodations for online courses may be different than those for seated classrooms; it is important that you contact us as soon as possible to discuss services.
-The University of Nevada, Reno supports equal access for students with disabilities.
-For more information, visit the Disability Resource Center.”
-This course may leverage 3rd party web/multimedia content, if you experience any issues accessing this content, please notify your instructor

 #### Statement on Audio and Video Recording:
 "Surreptitious or covert video-taping of class or unauthorized audio recording of class is prohibited by law and by Board of Regents policy.
 This class may be videotaped or audio recorded only with the written permission of the instructor.
 In order to accommodate students with disabilities, some students may be given permission to record class lectures and discussions.
 Therefore, students should understand that their comments during class may be recorded."